17 July 2022

 :> f') = f' diff (_

-It is possible to embed any constant as a stream with derivative
+It is possible to embed any constant as a stream with

-zero.
-Also, let’s define a stream x
+derivative zero.
+Also, let’s define a stream

-a bit nicer.
+equations look a bit nicer.

 -- | Taylor series for the constant zero.